-COPPA does not regulate online content specifically.
-The purpose of VPC is to give parents control over their children's data and what their children access in order to mitigate risks to children online and ultimately ensure age-appropriate experiences for them.
-Without VPC, these desired outcomes prove difficult to achieve.
-Although VPC has been legally required since COPPA's enactment in 1998, those subject to the law have faced challenges in its implementation.
-These challenges risk undermining the VPC requirement and could introduce new risks to children online.
-As the Federal Trade Commission (FTC) conducts its COPPA Rule review and legislators continue to introduce bills that would update COPPA or create new children's privacy frameworks, this white paper seeks to inform those efforts by exploring the current status of VPC and identifying opportunities to improve VPC mechanisms, in terms of their 1) efficacy; 2) accessibility; 3) associated mental barriers related to privacy and security; and 4) convenience and cost barriers.
-This report can also inform future approaches to protecting children online.
+COPPA does not regulate online content directly; rather, the intent of VPC is to give parents some control over what content their children access and what data may be collected from them.
+Although VPC has been legally required since COPPA's enactment in 1998, operators subject to the law have faced challenges in its implementation.
+As the FTC conducts its COPPA Rule review and legislators continue to introduce bills that would update COPPA or create new children's privacy frameworks, this paper seeks to inform those efforts by exploring the current status of VPC and identifying opportunities to improve VPC mechanisms with the hope of informing fresh approaches to protecting children online.